phi0x/seagate_firmware_upgrade/README.md

 # seagate_firmware_upgrade
 Firmware upgrade steps for seagate HDDs

 Step 1.
-Download your HDDs firmware from seagates website.
+Download your HDDs firmware from seagates website https://apps1.seagate.com/downloads/request.html.
 Once downloaded, extract the zip.
-It will contain a USB bootable creator.
-Create the USB then copy the firmware files that end in .CBS and .LOD to your USB boot drive.
+Next open the ”bootable tools” folder, click on the ”SeaChest_RC....usbBootMaker.exe” and follow the steps to create the bootable USB flash drive.
+Copy the LOD firmware file to the USB boot drive after the drive is created.
+The LOD file is in 'firmware' folder of the seagate firmware you just extracted the file will look like "EvansExosX16SATA-STD-512E-SN04.LOD"

 Step 2.
 Boot the machine with the USB drive